• Skip to main content

 Every producer tries to use the different factors of production to the best possible level so that maximum production at the minimum cost is done to stand in the competition.

-4. Automatic Balancing in System
+4. Automatic Balancing in the System

 With the increase in demand for the product the price rises which in turn attracts new producers for entering the market and hence increasing the supply.